learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 1. Generating a valid IP address for the Pod
 1. Connecting the container to the rest of the network

-As you can imagine, there are several ways to connect the container to the network and generate a valid IP address (you could choose between IPv4 or IPv6 or maybe assign more than one IP address).
+As you can imagine, there are several ways to connect the container to the network and generate a valid IP address (you could choose between IPv4 or IPv6 or maybe assign more than a single IP address).

 As an example, [Docker creates virtual ethernet pairs and attaches it to a bridge](https://archive.shivam.dev/docker-networking-explained/), whereas [the AWS-CNI connects the Pods directly to the rest of the Virtual Private Cloud (VPC).](https://itnext.io/kubernetes-is-hard-why-eks-makes-it-easier-for-network-and-security-architects-ea6d8b2ca965)